KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 The extension currently doesn't support morph targets, e.g. `targets` is used in `primitive`.

+#### version
+The version of Draco encoder used to compress the mesh.
+This is used for verifying compatibility of Draco encoder and decoder.
+With this property, the loader could easily determine if the current decoder supports decoding the data.

 #### Restrictions on geometry type
 When using this extension, the `mode` of `primitive` could only be one of `POINTS`, `TRIANGLES` and `TRIANGLE_STRIP` and the mesh data will be decoded accordingly.
 For example, if `mode` is `POINTS`, then the